edward-shen/MMM-pages/README.md

 ## Developer commands

-If you want to contribute to this poject, pleases use the following commands to maintain code quality:
+If you want to contribute to this project, pleases use the following commands to maintain code quality:

 - `npm install` - Install development dependencies for linting.
 - `npm run lint` - Run linting checks.